 2) A written statement of personal goals

 3) An interview with the program advisor

 4) Completion of 90 hours of undergraduate coursework including, General Education, ACC 340 - Intermediate Accounting , and College of Business Admission Criteria, as described below:

 Students seeking admission to any program in the College of Business must complete 56 credit hours of coursework to include the courses listed below.
-The foundation courses for admission to the College of Business must be completed with a minimum earned a grade of C- (C required for transfer courses) in each.
+In addition, the foundation courses for admission to the College of Business must be completed with a minimum earned grade of C- (C required for transfer courses) in each.
 Students must also have an EMU GPA of at least 2.50.

 College of Business Foundation Courses: 21 hours

-The following seven COB courses are to be completed prior to COB admission and count toward the total credit hours required for this major.
+The following seven COB courses are to be completed before COB admission and count toward the total credit hours required for this major.

 Choose one course from the following